jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 kube-system         retina-agent-pw88n                                                1/1     Running   0                 46h
 ```

-## Accessing the Control Plane Cluster and ArgoCD UI
+## Step 4 - Accessing the Control Plane Cluster and ArgoCD UI

 To access the Control Plane cluster, you will need to configure the kubectl context to point to the AKS cluster.